business writing courses

 The Importance of Written Business Communication

 What is the purpose of improving your business writing?
-Written business communication is a formal and professional way to communicate with other people in the workplace.
+Written business communication is a formal and professional way to communicate with others in the workplace.
 It is also important to be courteous when writing business communications.

 Written business correspondence can include memos, letters, emails, and proposals, and may also be used to document agreements, procedures, or other important information.

-Written business communication often provides a record of what was discussed and decided upon in meetings.
+Written business communication often records what was discussed and decided upon in meetings.
 This can be helpful to ensure that everyone is on the same page and that no misunderstandings occur.

 In addition, written business communication can help build trust and goodwill between parties.
-Taking the time to craft a well-written message is an indication that you value the relationship and your colleagues’ time.
+Crafting a well-written message shows that you value the relationship and your colleagues’ time.

 Business writing is essential for a variety of purposes, including: